G-glop/Trackinator/README.md

 	  - Either look at the [camera mechanical drawings](https://www.aliexpress.com/item/1005003906449317.html?spm=a2g0o.order_list.order_list_main.10.361c1802tWpc3p) or at the [FFC connector datasheet](https://datasheet.lcsc.com/lcsc/2001071406_XFCN-F0503-ZV-24-20T-R_C481246.pdf)
 - [ ] Add headers as an alternative to the flex PCB + FFC connector
 - [x] Add a few ERM drivers
+	- [ ] If i run out of space, replace some of the RS485 drivers with N mosefts
 - [x] Move tasks from the system diagram here
 	- Flex PCB hatching instead of solid pours provide better flexibility but shouldn't be used with high frequency.
 Use denser hatching if possible
 	- [ ] ESPs connected to a shared bus (I2C?) for sidechannel communication
 	- [ ] Strapping pins so each ESP can tell where it is (or voltage divider on an ADC pin)
 	- [x] Shared RESET and GPIO0 signals connected to buttons
 	- [ ] Series JTAG for the hell of it
-	- [ ] PWM + Tacho PC fan header (commodity PC fans run at 12 V and usually require at least 7 V to start - do i need a boost converter?)
+	- [x] PWM + Tacho PC fan header (commodity PC fans run at 12 V and usually require at least 7 V to start - do i need a boost converter?)
 		- Require 5V fans
 		- [ ] Add 5V switching in addition to PWM to be safe
 	- [ ] Make a few recordings to try out how much of an impact the dead cats make on audio - they're right in the space for mouth tracking cameras